WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/Silicon/index.md

 ![Atomic orbitals of Oxygen](../Sketches/Oxygen.png)

-The valence shell is the most chemically important portion of an atom, because it determines how readily, and with how many, it will combine, or bond, with other atoms to form molecules.
+The valence shell is the most chemically important portion of an atom, because it determines how readily, and with how many, it will combine (bond), with other atoms to form molecules.
 A full valence shell contains 8 electrons, and when this exists, it's called a _closed shell_, and they are chemically inert.
 Examples of elements with a closed shell are the noble gasses; so-called because they don't react with other elements.

 When two atoms are bonded together in a molecule or material, they share valence electrons.
 So an element tends to bond in ways that fill it's valence electron count to 8.
 For instance, water, which has the molecular signature of H<sub>2</sub>O, meaning it has (2) hydrogen atoms and one oxygen atom, fills its valence shell with 6 valence electrons from oxygen, and 1 electron from each hydrogen atom: